In a nutshell

 We’ve been told Wealthyhood is working hard on a Stocks and Shares ISA – which means everything you make within it is completely tax-free forever.
 Learn more with our guide to Stocks and Shares ISAs.

 The customer support isn’t great.
 There’s only one option currently, and that is to email in.
-Unfortunately there’s no live-chat within the app (where you can chat to someone through the app), or a phone number to call.
+Unfortunately there’s no live-chat within the app (where you can chat to someone through the app), or even a phone number to call.
 However, the response times are good if you do email.

-There’s also a big FAQ section, which has most of your questions answered.
+Also, there’s a big FAQ section, which has most of your questions answered.

 Is Wealthyhood safe?